paezha/Spatial-Statistics-Course/Sample Slides/16-Point-Pattern-Analysis-V-Slides.md

 Edge Effects
 ========================================================
-- If at all possible, the region should be selected in such a way that it is consistent with the underlying process.
-This is not always possible, either because the underlying process is not known, or because of limitations in data collection capabilities.
+- the region should be selected in such a way that it is consistent with the underlying process.
+This is not always possible.
 - When this is the case, it is necessary to define a boundary that does not correspond necessarily with the extent of the process of interest
 - When the extent of the process exceeds the window used in the analysis, the point pattern is observed only partially, and it is possible that the information of the location of events beyond the boundary may introduce some bias

 Edge Effects Contd.
 ==========================================================
-Corrections are available in `spatstat` to deal with the possibility of edge effects.
 So far, we have used the argument `correction = "none"` when applying the functions.
 The following alternative corrections are implemented: "none", "rs", "km", "cs" and "best".
 Alternatively `correction = "all"` selects all options.

 These corrections are variations of weighting schemes.
 In other words, the statistic is weighted to give an unbiased estimator.